darioncassel/sok-differential-testing/index.md

 ##### 9. Exit Criteria

-The exit criteria for the mutation-based fuzzing was *coverage*, exhaustion of the test set.
+The exit criteria for the mutation-based fuzzing was *exhaustion* of the test set.
 The exit criteria for the penetration testing was *manual*, after a period of time the testing ended.

 ##### 10. Vulnerability to False Positives